-ROANOKE, Va. – The National Weather Service (NWS) has announced changes to how they will be issuing severe thunderstorm warnings, starting in late April or early May.
+ROANOKE, Va. – The National Weather Service (NWS) has announced changes to how they will be issuing severe thunderstorm warnings, starting July 28.

 The changes will affect how Your Local Weather Authority communicates the threats from storms and you also may receive alerts to your cell phones that you were not getting before.